dssg/ushine-learning/README.md

 <img src="https://raw.github.com/wiki/dssg/ushine-learning/pic/ushahidi_450_map.jpg" width="450" height="315" />

-## Problem: Human review of reports doesn’t scale
+## The problem: Human review of reports doesn’t scale

 Currently, each report is processed prior to publication by a human reviewer.
 Reviewers needs to go through a series of tasks: translating, finding the location, applying category labels, removing personally-identifying information, and more.
 Not only do they have to extract information, but they also need to verify its accuracy against what's truly happening on the ground.

 The human review process is slow and tedious, may require domain expertise, and may be inconsistent across reviewers.
 It is difficult to scale and problematic for high-volume or fast-paced reporting situations.

-## Solution: annotation suggestions using natural language processing
+## The solution: annotation suggestions using natural language processing

 We use computing to make the review process scale.
 By using machine learning and natural language processing, we can make initial guesses or automatically extract items which previously had been entirely human-determined (such as categories, location, URL, and sensitive information).
 With our system, no longer must the reviewers do everything from scratch.